Lensing Stability and Scattering Phenomena in Anisotropic Black Hole Spacetimes in Plasma: Acknowledgements

 \section{Acknowledgements}

 PS expresses gratitude to the Vellore Institute of Technology for financial support through its Seed Grant (No. SG20230079, Year 2023).
 Additionally, PS and HN acknowledge the support of the Anusandhan National Research Foundation (ANRF) through the Science and Engineering Research Board (SERB) Core Research Grant (Grant No. CRG/2023/008980).
-SS is supported by the National Natural Science Foundation of China under Grant No. W2433018.